Mahmud Hotak: Campaigns against Iran (1720–1725)

 The Abdali Pashtuns inhabited the region of Khorasan while the Ghiljis controlled the Kandahar region (Candahar) to the southeast.

 Mahmud Hotak, ambitious and wishing to expand his territories, began to wage war against the Safavids.
 His first campaign was in 1720, where he besieged Kerman.
 After defeating his neighbor, Sadozai Sultanate of Herat in battle in 1720, he began preparing for a campaign again against the Safavids.
+The Ghilzais easily conquered the Kirman town but failed to take its citadel on October 1721, due to inexperience, Mahmud faced a loss of one thousand five hundred men.
+By the end of January 1722, the Ghilzais were unfamiliar with siege tactics, which lead to them murmuring and some even leaving to Kandahar.
+To Mahmud Hotak's favour, Rustam Muhammad Sa'dlū passed away by this point in time.
 In 1722, Mahmud assembled 20,000 men and began advancing on Isfahan.
+He encountered Kirman yet again at the unwelcoming sight of re-inforced defenses outside the city, and failed to capture it.
+He bypassed it and was again fended off near Yazd by the garrison there, prompting him to march directly on Isfahan, something that caught the Safavids off guard.
 The Persians and Afghans met in the Battle of Gulnabad on 8 March 1722.
 Despite being outnumbered, and poorly equipped in comparison, the Afghans routed the Persian army, and advanced on Isfahan.
-The Afghans besieged Isfahan.
+The Afghans besieged Isfahan, starting with the Capture of Julfa.
 Mahmud and his army lacked siege equipment, and as a result, the siege of the city lasted for months, not ending until 23 October 1722.
 It is believed that during the siege, over 80,000 of its inhabitants died.
+The townspeople were reduced to eating horses, and in some extreme cases, other humans at one point.
 The Safavid Shah of Iran Soltan Hoseyn, accompanied by his courtiers and officers, went to Farahabad, where the Afghans were encamped.
 Sultan Hoseyn removed his crown and placed it on the turban of Mahmud, officially now reigning as Shah.

+After the siege, he made an agreement with a Safavid official and general named Malek Mahmud to grant him control over Mashhad as a Hotaki ally, however Malek's defeat later on in 1726 would herald the disaster that would soon unfold on the Hotaki dynasty.